 Summary

-Crab cakes are an impressive, easy-to-make appetizer or main dish, perfect for holidays or gatherings.
-They can be made with Maryland lump or claw meat, or Florida stone crab claws.
+Crab cakes are an easy appetizer or main dish that works well for holidays or casual dinners.
+You can make them with Maryland lump or claw meat, or Florida stone crab claws.

-Store crab cakes in the fridge or freeze for later.
+Store leftovers in the fridge or freeze for later.

 FAQ